Intracranial Vascular Treatments

 Next, you will be taken to an imaging area where a magnetic resonance imaging (MRI) scan will be performed to show the exact location of the tumor in relation to the head frame.
 In some cases, a computed tomography (CT) scan may be performed instead of, or in addition to, an MRI scan.
 If you are having treatment for an arteriovenous malformation, you may also have an angiogram.

-During the next phase, you will be able to relax for an hour or two while your treatment team identifies the tumor(s) for treatment and develops a treatment plan using special computer software to optimally irradiate the tumor and minimize dose to surrounding normal tissues.
+During the next phase, you will be able to relax for an hour or two while your treatment team identifies the tumor(s) for treatment and develops a treatment plan using special computer software to specifically pinpoint and optimally irradiate the tumor and minimize dose to surrounding normal tissues.

 Next, you will lie down on the Gamma Knife bed and your head frame will be fixed to the machine before beginning treatment.
 You will be made comfortable with a pillow or wedge-shaped sponge under your knees and a blanket over you.
 The treatment team will then go to the control room outside of the treatment room to begin your treatment.
 You will be able to talk to your physician through a microphone in the helmet and a camera will allow the team to see you at all times.
 The bed you are lying on will move backward into the Gamma Knife machine.
 You will not feel the treatment and the machine is very quiet.